KeyBridge/lib-openssrf/readme.md

 ## Reference Implementation Production Release
 OpenSSRF is an open source reference implementation of the Standard Spectrum Resource Format (SSRF).
-The specification is defined in MCEB Pub 8.
+The specification is defined in MC4EB Pub 8.

 The goal of this project is to develop and publish a complete and certifiably compliant reference implementation of the most recent Standard Spectrum Resource Format